woocommerce/woocommerce-admin/readme.txt

 - Dev: Update the colors of the illustrations in the welcome modal. #4945
 - Enhancement: Add eWAY to Payment Setup for AU/NZ Stores. #4947
 - Tweak: Remove the Composite products option from the onboarding wizard #4703
+- Tweak: Do not show bundled extensions in OBW when a CBD industry has been selected. #5040

 = 1.4.0 2020-07-22 =
 - Fix: Update returning customer total to include customers whose first order was within the report date range #4430